RouteViewLab/A-Hausdorff-Guided-Deep-Learning-Approach-for-Monitoring-the-Motion-of-Rotating-Arctic-Ice-Floes/README.md

 A demo script is provided to reproduce the **B4 floe matching experiment** described in the paper.

--   this experiment demonstrates the ability of the proposed framework to achieve robust matching under rotation and texture loss.
+-   This experiment demonstrates the ability of the proposed framework to achieve robust matching under rotation and texture loss.

 -   Please note that results may slightly differ from those reported in the manuscript due to variations in PyTorch and related library versions.

+-   Only a subset of the experimental data is provided here; please contact us if you require access to the full dataset.

   ## Results